Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits drone operation in any city park or recreation area except in areas specifically designated with signage by the Director of Public Works.
+Prohibits operating drones in any Chula Vista city park or recreation area except in areas specifically designated by the Director of Public Works with signage.

 Restrictions